carloVentrella/GridImageAnimation/README.md

 Demo
 ===========================

-You can run it here : http://www.ketek.it/demo/gridImageAnimation/demo.html
+Just download it and open demo.hml

 Files required
 ===========================